warrenwoodhouse/gamesaves/README.md

 # gamesaves
-PUBLIC folder for Game Saves.
-A private folder is available only for [@warrenwoodhouse](https://github.com/warrenwoodhouse).
+PUBLIC folder containing my Game Saves.
+Files in this repository are for personal use only.
+More stuff at https://warrenwoodhouse.fandom.com/wiki/Themes

+# LICENSE
+Files in this repository are for personal use only.
+Please read the full license agreement at https://warrenwoodhouse.fandom.com/wiki/Terms#WL